Missions and Outreach

 Mobile Food Bank of Western Mass

 Fresh and non-perishable groceries are delivered to Trinity’s parking lot on the 1st and 3rd Wednesday to be distributed to neighborhood residents.
 There is no eligibility requirement for receiving the food.
+To learn more about this ministry and how it impacts the community, please visit our Mobile Food Bank page.

 Relay for Life